Stormwater

 Street Sweeping

 San Juan County implemented enhanced vacuum assisted street sweeping beginning in 2019.
 Street sweeping occurs monthly, May through October, to prevent pollutants from entering our drainage system.
 Street sweeping allows the safe removal of heavy metals, rubber, hydrocarbons left by our vehicles.
 Target areas include: Eastsound, Orcas Village, Lopez Village, and the Friday Harbor, Orcas and Lopez Ferry Terminals.
 Moving cars on your designated street sweeping day is an important way you can help reduce pollution from our waterways and storm drain system.
-Here is the 2021 schedule:
+Here is the typical schedule:

 Orcas - Eastsound, Orcas Village, and the WSF Terminal